What Are X-Rays?

 Much like a camera, the X-Ray film develops depending on the areas which were exposed to the X-Rays.
 White areas show the denser tissues, such as bones which have absorbed the X-Rays whereas black areas on an X-Ray represent areas where the X-Rays have passed through soft tissues.

 Properties of X-Rays

 The X-Rays properties are given below:

-- They have are a shorter wavelength of the electromagnetic spectrum.
+- They have a shorter wavelength of the electromagnetic spectrum.

 - Requires high voltage to produce X-Rays.

 - They travel in a straight line and do not carry an electric charge with them.

-- They are capable of traveling in the vacuum.
+- They are capable of travelling in the vacuum.

 Types of X-Rays

 Medical science recognizes different types of X-Rays.
 But some important types of X-Rays are given in the points below.

 - Standard Computed Tomography